amenzhinsky/iothub/README.md

 # golang-iothub

-This repository provides both SDK and command line tools for both device-to-cloud (`iotdevice`) and cloud-to-device (`iotservice`) functionality.
+This repository provides SDK for golang and command line tools for both device-to-cloud (`iotdevice`) and cloud-to-device (`iotservice`) functionality.

 This project in the active development state and if you decided to use it anyway, please vendor the source code.